stsb11/SB-Pi-Bedside_Clock/README.md

 # SB-Pi-Bedside
-2.4" ILI9341 Info display project for Raspberry Pi.
+Bedside clock project for Raspberry Pi.
+Uses pretty much any version of the Pi you wish, along with any 800x600 display (I use the official pi touch diaplay)